-Back symptoms include different types of pain including sharp, shooting, burning, throbbing or stabbing pains and can be constant or intermittent – i.e. come and go.
+Back symptoms include different types of pain including sharp, shooting pains, burning, throbbing or stabbing pains and can be constant or intermittent – i.e. come and go.
 You may also be getting pins and needles, tingling, weakness, numbness, other strange sensations or pain in one or both of your legs and feet.
 Pain along the pathway of the sciatic nerve which runs down the back of your leg is called 'sciatica' and has a number of causes.

-The pain can move around which is confusing for the person experiencing it, but very common.
+Pain cause by issues in the lower back can move around which is confusing for the person experiencing it, but very common.

-The cause of your back symptoms will range from a muscle strain to a facet joint, or disc injury like a disc prolapse or disc bulge,or problems with the joint between the pelvis and the spine called the sacroiliac joint or SIJ.
+The cause of your back symptoms will range from a muscle strain to a facet joint, or disc injury like a disc prolapse or disc bulge, or problems with the joint between the pelvis and the spine called the sacroiliac joint or SIJ.
 The causes of sciatic pain or sciatica is explained in this article written by one of our specialist Physiotherapists.

 We will assess your back and advise you on which structures are causing your pain, as well as how to treat the cause of the problem, like training your deep stability muscles or mobilising your stiff thoracic spine.